SassDoc/sassdoc.github.io/extra-tools/index.md

 ## Groups aliases (`groupName`)

-The `groupName` filter makes it possible for you to define aliases for your group slugs (see [reference]({{ site.data.routes.configuration }}#groups)).
+The `groupName` filter allows you to define aliases for group slugs (see [reference]({{ site.data.routes.configuration }}#groups)).
 When using `@group` annotation in your SassDoc comments, you usually define a slug (a lowercase string without spaces).
 If you want your theme to display pretty titles, you can map those slugs to human-friendly names by setting a `groups` key in your context configuration.

 {% highlight js %}
 {